bokkypoobah/GetStartedWithDevelopingInEthereum/README.md

 If you like this, please share this link.

 ##### Aim
-* Launch your own `sh*tcoin`.
+* Have the capabilities to launch your own **sh*tcoin** within minutes!

 You can do this on Ethereum mainnet for the cost of ~600k gas or ~USD 3, at time of writing.
-As well as most "EVM" (Ethereum Virtual Machine) chains.
+As well as most "EVM" (Ethereum Virtual Machine) compatible chains like Arbitrum, Base or Optimism.

 ##### Steps
 * Deploy your own ERC-20 token contract - [contracts/ERC20Token.sol](contracts/ERC20Token.sol) or [contracts/FixedSupplyToken.sol](contracts/FixedSupplyToken.sol).